 5. Keep Collars On And Make Sure Microchip Info Is Up-To-Date

 As guests arrive, step outside, and leave for the evening after your Thanksgiving feast, your dog or cat might take the opportunity to make a break for it out of the front door or the back gate.
-The holiday season can put even the pets least likely to run away on edge, and it is possible that Fido could get loose.
+The holiday season can put even the pets least likely to run away on edge, and it is possible that Fido or Fluffy could get loose.